turingtestable/mtgbot2/README.md

 `npm run prod`

-Use an app like Postman to POST to `http://localhost:3000` with a raw body in the structure which Slack uses;
+Use an app like Postman to POST to `http://localhost:3000` with a raw body in the structure which Slack uses and the local server will post to the slack team/channel for you.
 ```
 {
   "event": {